-Diversifying funding streams to promote program sustainability and institutionalize innovative practices |
+Diversifying funding streams and institutionalizing innovating practices to promote program sustainability

-The ability to sustain innovative practices over time does not simply rely upon having steady funding streams; it requires institutionalizing new ways of practice into the very fabric of the process.
-Early in the life of a collaborative initiative, cross-systems partners should plan for how the innovative practice strategies will permanently become the way of doing business.
-Communities must find ways to access the full range of existing funding resources from multiple agencies that serve children and families affected by parental substance use disorders and child maltreatment, such as child welfare, substance use and mental health disorder treatment, early childhood education, health care, home visiting, and other social service programs.
+Sustaining innovative and effective practices over time does not simply rely upon having steady funding streams; it also requires institutionalizing new ways of practice into the very fabric of the process.
+Cross-system partners, early in the life of a collaborative, should plan for how their innovative practice strategies will permanently influence the way of doing business, thereby reducing systemic barriers for all families and creating lasting systems change.

 CFF ACTIVITIES